 Since they don’t know what color bubbles will come out, each time is a ball of excitement and giggles.

-Wait – another secret to keep the party going
+Tip – how to keep the Easter science activity going

 You can keep this activity going by carefully dumping out the vinegar from each egg half.